LukeZHar/T1A3-Terminal_application/README.md

     - List all available decks.
     - Prompt to choose a deck by number.
     - Validates input and sets the current deck.

-#### List Decks:
-- Description: Helper function to list all decks.

-- Logic:
-    - Retrieve all JSON files from the decks directory.
-    - Display the names of the decks (without the .json extension).

 ### Flashcard Creation